For several decades in the late 18th and early 19th centuries, the southern Bantu world underwent dramatic and, in some cases, traumatic change.

 Hero or Villain?

-After his mother’s death in 1827, he seems to have lost his keen judgment, and it may have been only a matter of time before he was overthrown.
+After his mother died in 1827, he seems to have lost his keen judgment, and it may have been only a matter of time before he was overthrown.
 That came on September 24, 1828.
 Shaka was assassinated by a party of conspirators that included a couple of his half-brothers—sons also of Senzangakona, but by a different mother—one of whom was Dingane, who succeeded Shaka on the Zulu throne.

 Shaka’s legacy has always been significant in South African history, and it has always been contested.
-Was he hero or villain?
+Was he a hero or villain?
 Apartheid-era whites tended to paint him as a bloodthirsty tyrant, just the sort of thing to expect without white rule.
 Others saw and still see him as greatness itself and wrap themselves in his mantle.

 Common Questions About Shaka Zulu